← All posts

 Owning the gateway

-NAT ships nat serve - a command that consumes a YAML config and launches a FastAPI server that exposes the workflow over HTTP and WebSocket.
+NAT ships nat serve - a command that consumes a config and launches a FastAPI server that exposes the workflow over HTTP and WebSocket.

 This series won't use it, to demonstrate how this kind of implementation can be embeddable and to let us actually implement the classifier that sits between the agent and the tool, and create Pydantic policy layers that gate sandbox creation.
 A planner/validator handshake needs A2A on the back side.
 Each of these capabilities extends a path that runs through our code.
 If nat serve is the server, those extensions become compounded indirection with "proxy NAT through our gateway, then proxy back to NAT" gymnastics.